chillsynth/chillbot/README.md

 ## Running in the dev environment
 Put your bot token in Github the actions secret `DISCORD_DEV_CLIENT_SECRET`
 Simply push your code to the develop branch and it will auto deploy in about a minute
+The `config.dev.json` config is active while running in the dev environment

 ## Running in the production environment (not setup yet)
 Put your bot token in Github the actions secret `DISCORD_PROD_CLIENT_SECRET`
 ~~Simply push your code to the main branch and it will auto deploy in about a minute~~
 Add your new version with changes to CHANGELOG.md
 Make a pull request from develop into main
 Complete that PR and the new version will get auto tagged and released on github and deployed to the prod environment
+The `config.prod.json` config is active while running in the prod environment